ubvu/2023-02-20-ldev-online/index.md

 - If you are interested in attending this workshop, contact me@example.com for more information

+{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to affiliates to Leiden University, TU Delft, Erasmus University Rotterdam, and VU Amsterdam.
 </p>
-{% endcomment %}

 <hr/>